 While not all models include all of the above components, this list describes an optimal feature set for a well-equipped solar generator.
-Aside from the main components, there are a number of additional features that vary greatly depending on the model.
+Aside from the main components, several additional features vary greatly depending on the model.

 Any model that comes with all of the features listed below would be an ideal choice, as long as it meets your wattage requirements.
 These perks are what distinguish the different solar systems from each other.

-By taking the above features into account before conducting your final comparison, you’ll know exactly what you’re looking for beforehand.
+By taking the above features into account before conducting your final comparison, you’ll know what you’re looking for beforehand.
 Be sure to note the overall quality of the materials used in each component and see if there are any complaints regarding functionality or durability by reading our solar generator reviews.

 Researching each component individually to determine which type you’d prefer can also help you prepare for the shopping around process.
-After learning about the above components you’ll be knowledgeable enough about the system to make an informed decision.
+After learning about the above components, you’ll be knowledgeable enough about the system to make an informed decision.

 How To Buy The Best Solar Generator For Your Needs?

 - number and wattage of panels

 - total solar photovoltaic output level

 - battery capacity

 - inverter power rating

-The output wattage of the solar panels is primarily what determines how much electricity you’ll be able to capture at one time.
-Be sure to check the power rating of the inverter as well; a higher power rating means the system can deliver more electricity at once.
+The output wattage of the solar panels is what determines how much electricity you’ll be able to capture at one time.
+Be sure to check the maximum power rating of the inverter as well; a higher power rating means the system can deliver more electricity at once.

-Types of Solar Power Generators
+Types of Portable Solar Generators